taniavsn/SPICEwork/README.md

 # SPICEwork
-Code and functions for SolO SPICE data analysis
+Code and functions for SolO SPICE data analysis.
+Relies on EMToolKit by Joseph Plowman, and other packages.

 Work in progress.
-Contents :
+# Contents :
 -Line fitting algorithm based on specutils functions -Intensity summing algorithm
 -Contribution functions based on fiasco functions